Lucille Miller: Aftermath

 In addition to the trial, Didion's essay contains details of the fire, the Hayton affair, and a biographical sketch of Lucille and Cork Miller.
 Didion would later meet Lucille Miller's daughter Debra in 1996.

 Arthwell Hayton later married Wenche Berg, his children's governess.
 San Bernardino County authorities never further investigated the death of Elaine Hayton, which had been ruled an accidental overdose of sedatives, despite the discovery of the affair between Hayton and Lucille Miller and the fact that both their spouses had high levels of sedatives in their systems when they died.

 Debra, Guy and Ron Miller all married, but had no children.
 Debra and Ron both became teachers (Ron is also a writer), and Guy became a third-generation Miller dentist.
 Kimi Kai Miller, born in June 1965 during their mother's incarceration at California Institution for Women in Corona, CA, died at age 25 from lung cancer.

 Debra and Ron were two of the on-camera interviewees for "Accident on Banyan St.," an episode of A Crime to Remember that dealt with the case.
 It first aired on December 16, 2014, on Investigation Discovery.

 Death

 Little has been revealed about Lucille Miller's post-parole life, except that the prison-educated stenographer and model prisoner had three job offers in Los Angeles upon her release from prison and that she planned to change her name.

-Lucille was also "hopelessly entangled" with her kids until she died of breast cancer on November 4, 1986, as Debra reported in a 2006 newspaper article she wrote about her mother's case.
+Lucille was also "hopelessly entangled" with her children until she died of breast cancer on November 4, 1986, as Debra reported in a 2006 newspaper article she wrote about her mother's case.